morphometry/papaya2/paper/paper.md

 The supplementary header `<papaya2/voronoi.hpp>` implements the Minkowski Tensor analysis of point patterns via the Voronoi tessellation approach [@bib:AnisoFluids2010].
 The demo `ppanalysis` exemplifies how to use this header file.
-For computing the Voronoi diagram, the [CGAL](https://cgal.org/) library is required.

 # Application Examples